Mike Clink: Career

 In 1988, Clink began work on Metallica's ...And Justice for All but was replaced with Flemming Rasmussen, who had helmed the band's preceding two albums.

 In 1989, Clink produced the Sea Hags' critically acclaimed, self-titled debut album, recorded at Captain and Tennille's Rumbo Recorders.
 It would be the band's only album.
 The following year, Clink coproduced the successful Rust in Peace by American thrash metal band Megadeth.
+He left the project shortly before finishing it in order to work with Guns N' Roses.

 In 1996, Clink moved away from the metal genre to produce an album for the pop punk band Size 14, released on Volcano Entertainment, part of BMG.

-Clink recorded and mixed the live half-time show for Super Bowl XXXV that featured Aerosmith, 'N Sync, Nelly, and Britney Spears.
-He also recorded and mixed a live television special for Union Underground.
 In 2001, he produced the album Glamorous Youth for the Houston rock band Pure Rubbish, signed to Ozzy Osbourne's label, Divine Recordings.

 An entrepreneur, Clink frequently speaks on panels focusing on digital rights, new media technology, and copyright protection.